Release Process

 - If everything went well, congrats, the new versions should be live on NuGet by now.
 As a final post-release step, bump the minor version in

-to the next unreleased version number, so that nightly build versioning can benefit.
+Directory.Build.propsto the next unreleased semantic version, so that nightly build versioning can benefit.

 Updating Documentation